IETF-OPSAWG-WG/veloce/draft-mahesh-opsawg-veloce-yang.md

 YANG module:

 It is RECOMMENDED that IETF-hosted repositories be used.
-See section 1.3 of {{!RFC8874}} for Working Group GitHub Usage Guidance.
+See section 1.3 of Working Group GitHub Usage Guidance {{!RFC8874}}.
 Integration using third-party hosted repositories MAY be used for experimentation purposes.

 A new repository MUST be created by the WG
-Chairs following the procedure in section 3.2 of {{!RFC8874}} for Working Group GitHub Usage Guidance to develop or maintain a YANG Module.
+Chairs following the procedure in section 3.2 of Working Group GitHub Usage Guidance {{!RFC8874}} for to develop or maintain a YANG Module.
 For a new module, this SHOULD happen when the module is adopted as a WG item.
 It MAY happen for individual drafts, and that is left to the discretion of the